step-by-step-tutorial/springboot-tutorial/nosql-redis/README.md

 <p align="justify">

-In order to connect to Redis from localhost through the web browser use the following command and dashboard of Redis is available on [http://localhost:6379](http://localhost:6379) URL.
+In order to connect to Redis from localhost through the application use the following command and Redis is available on `localhost:6379`.

 </p>